coinbase/solidity-style-guide/README.md

 ### B. Testing

-#### 1. Test file names should follow Solidity Style Guide conventions and also have `.t` before `.sol`.
+#### 1. Test file names should follow Solidity Style Guide conventions for files names and also have `.t` before `.sol`.

 For example, `ERC20.t.sol`

-#### 2. Test contract names should follow include the name of the contract or function being tested, followed by "Test".
+#### 2. Test contract names should include the name of the contract or function being tested, followed by "Test".

 For example,